 Incidentally – there’s also money to be made if you want to become a consultant for one of these companies.
 Your income is generated from fees for consultations plus sales of their cosmetics and accessories.
 Your earnings are directly related to the amount of work you take on.

 Find out about becoming a Colour Me Beautiful consultant here.
 Or do the same with House of Colour here.

 5. Get listed

-Many department stores (and airports) employ personal shoppers and this is an option if you are free to work full-time (although many mums of young children aren’t).
-The stores usually ask for at least two years experience in clothing retail.
+Many department stores (and airports) employ personal shoppers and this is an option if you are free to work full-time (although many parents of young children aren’t).
+The stores usually ask for at least two years of experience in clothing retail.
 Competition is high.

 - Starting salaries are £18 – 22k although this can rise to £30k with experience (more in London).

 - If you prefer a steady job to the uncertainty of self employment, this could be for you.
 When you work for a store, you also get commission on the items you sell and this is another nice boost to your salary.

 Personal shopping can be a really rewarding profession, financially and socially.
 You’re shopping with a new best friend and they’re paying – what’s not to like?
 If you have a flair for style, are experienced in fashion and a good self-starter with organisational and people skills, why not give it a go?

 But, what happens if a client wants something that you think looks dreadful?

 Gloria is diplomatic and always says the same thing: “If you love it, and it’s in the right size, you must have it.”